IGFA International Angling Rules

 1. When using an artificial lure with a skirt or trailing material, no more than two single hooks may be attached to the line, leader, or trace.
 The hooks need not be attached separately.
 The eyes of the hooks must be no less than an overall hook's length (the overall length of the largest hook used) apart and no more than 30.48 centimeters (12 inches) apart.
 The only exception is that the point of one hook may be passed through the eye of the other hook.
 The trailing hook may not extend more than a hook's length beyond the skirt of the lure.
 A hook may not precede bait, lure or bait/lure combo by more than one hook’s length.
 A photograph or sketch showing the hook arrangement must accompany a record application.

 2. Gang hooks are permitted when attached to plugs and other artificial lures that are specifically designed for this use.
+When using an artificial lure with a skirt or trailing material, no more than two single hooks may be attached to the line, leader or trace.
 Gang hooks must be free swinging and shall be limited to a maximum of three hooks (single, double, treble, or a combination of any three).
 It is permissible to embed or securely attach a gang hook to a lure provided that the hook becomes free swinging once the fish takes the lure.
 Gang hooks may not be used with live or dead baits.
 A photograph or sketch of the plug or lure should be submitted with record applications.
 The IGFA defines gang hooks to be any hook other than a single hook and are limited to double or treble hooks only.
 Hooks with more than three points are not permitted.

 3. Assist hooks or other such single hooks that are attached to a lure with a lead constructed of monofilament, multifilament, wire or other such material must conform to the following: When using assist hooks on any artificial lure, other than a skirted lure, the lead cannot be more than 1 ½ hook’s length and the bend of the hook may not be more than 10.1 centimeters (4 inches), whichever is less, from the closest point of attachment on the lure.
 Double and treble hooks may not be used as assist hooks.